wenge wood, pussywillows, copper, brass, and leather.

 Hand sewn iridescent organza and fishnet bodysuit with pearl and shell embellishments, considered medium size on body, 2017

-Hand sewn iridescent organza and fishnet bodysuit with pearl and shell embellishments, considered medium sized on body, 2017
+Hand sewn iridescent organza and fishnet bodysuit with pearl and shell embellishment, resting in soil with Lignum Vitae mortar and pestle, 2017

 A Mere Silhouette Of The Self